Random Source

 Description

-The Random Source block outputs a random signal with a uniform or Gaussian (normal) pseudo-random distribution.
-The block uses the Mersenne vortex random number generator to generate the sequence.
-The parameters of the block determine the size of the signal, the type of data, and whether the signal is complex.
+Block Random Source outputs a random signal with a uniform or Gaussian (normal) pseudo-random distribution.
+The block uses a Mersenne vortex random number generator to generate the sequence.
+The block parameters determine the size of the signal, the type of data, and whether the signal is complex.

-The block can generate a single-channel or multi-channel signal.
+The unit can generate a single-channel or multi-channel signal.

 Ports